TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

 1. [can i declare const number = Number so i can type number instead of Number to make it easier](https://www.udemy.com/modern-javascript-from-the-beginning/learn/v4/questions/3803414 "You can still do getElementById, you can even assign it to equal another variable..
 It's just best practice to start variables with a lower case.
 Link to W3 reference
-var x = document.getElementById("demo"); // Get the element with id="demo"
+var x = document.getElementById('demo'); // Get the element with id='demo'
-x.style.color = "red"; // Change the color of the element ")
+x.style.color = 'red'; // Change the color of the element ")

 1. [I'm an inline-style link with title](https://www.google.com "Google's Homepage")